opendocsg/slw-judgments-backfill/2018_SGCA_36/report.md

 **_Whether there was clear and unequivocal affirmation_**

-42     A binding election requires the injured party to communicate his choice to the other party in clear and unequivocal terms and he will not be bound by a qualified or conditional decision ( _Jurong Town Corp v Wishing Star Ltd_ [2005] 3 SLR(R) 283 (“ _Wishing Star (CA)_ ”) at [171(a)]).
+42     A binding election requires the injured party to communicate his choice to the other party in clear and unequivocal terms and he will not be bound by a qualified or conditional decision ( _Jurong Town Corp v Wishing Star Ltd_ <span class="citation">[2005] 3 SLR(R) 283</span> (“ _Wishing Star (CA)_ ”) at [171(a)]).
 The conduct constituting affirmation “must be unequivocal in the sense that it is consistent only with the exercise of one of the two sets of rights and inconsistent with the exercise of the other” ( _Sargent v ASL Developments Ltd_ (1974) 131 CLR 634 (“ _Sargent_ ”) at 646).
 This Court stated in _Wishing Star (CA)_ at [171(b)] that such conduct can be express or implied.
 In other words, the appellant must have made a clear and unequivocal election to affirm the Lease Agreement in order for such an election to be binding upon it.

 43     The appellant’s case was that its conduct did not evince clearly and unequivocally an intention